How to Create a Patreon for Your YouTube Channel

 Creating tiers is fast and simple, but you also need to be able to deliver what you promise.

 It can be a good idea to restrict time-consuming perks to the highest tiers – and you can also limit the number of subscribers to each tier.
-This’ll also add a shade of exclusiveness, of course.
+This’ll also add a touch of exclusiveness, of course.

 Patreon offers some templates here, and they’ll already include a basic tier structure, complete with suggested pricing and perks.